-Mass Quantity, Distribution/Possession
+Mass Quantity, Distribution/ Possession

-Kegs, beer balls, or other forms of a common supply of alcoholic beverages are strictly prohibited on College premises, including residence hall rooms.

-A student of legal age who possesses more than a total of 192 ounces of alcoholic beverages or exceeds any one of the following, even in the privacy of his/her residence hall room, will be in violation of the mass quantity regulation: Twelve, 16-ounce containers of beer or equivalent; two liters of wine (2 half gallons); twelve, 12-ounce wine coolers; or one liter of distilled spirits (1 and 1⁄2 fifths).
-The maximum amount of allowed alcohol in a single room/apartment/off- campus house is determined by the number of residents and includes the number of guests.
+Unless provided by a vendor in accordance with the Special Events Policy, Kegs, beer balls, or other forms of a common supply of alcoholic beverages are strictly prohibited on WVWC premises, including, without limitation, residence hall rooms and off-campus houses.
+A student of legal age who possesses more than a total of 192 ounces of alcoholic beverages or exceeds any one of the following, even in the privacy of their residence hall room or off-campus house room, shall violate the mass quantity regulation: Twelve, 16-ounce containers of beer or equivalent; two liters of wine (2 half gallons); twelve, 12-ounce wine coolers and seltzers; or one liter of distilled alcohol (1 and 1⁄2 fifths of gin, vodka, whiskey, etc.).
+The maximum amount of allowed alcohol in a single room/apartment/off-campus house is determined by the number of residents and includes the number of guests.